 Best Online Criminal Justice Programs in Woodburn, OR (2026)

 Woodburn, Oregon has a population of about 26,845.
 The city’s median household income is $67,469 (Census ACS 2023, 5-year).
 About 16.7% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Woodburn, with tuition ranging from $5,040 to $50,556 per year.
+Our directory has 15 accredited schools offering criminal justice programs near Woodburn, with tuition ranging from $5,040 to $50,556 per year for indexed programs.
 In the Salem, OR metro area, the top-earning criminal justice-related role is Judge or Magistrate at a median $174,320 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Woodburn